Assoman/UsedComputersWebSite/timeLog.md

 Sunday 2/4: 9 hrs Finishing week-4 demos and designing individual project.\
 Monday 2/5: 4 hrs Implementing the hibernate into the project.\

-{DO A TABLE, USE THE STUDENT SIGN UP AS A REFERENCE}
+{DO A TABLE, USE THE STUDENT SIGN UP AS A REFERENCE}\
+{COMBINE THE START UP PAGE AND THE HOME PAGE}